How to Organize a Backyard Wedding Reception

-If you’re anything like my wife (ask her about our Friendsgiving table), aesthetics are pretty important, even for a normal party.
-So even though the tables & chairs aren’t really that important, I want to give you options that will look good on the ‘gram.
+If you’re anything like Lindsey (ask her about our Friendsgiving table), aesthetics are pretty important, even for a normal party.
+So even though the tables & chairs aren’t really that important, here’s some options that will look good on the ‘gram.

 Save | Rent folding tables & cover with these DIY dip-dyed drop cloths

 Save | Borrow chairs from friends/family for an on-trend mismatched look